Bernie Sanders on Native American Rights

 Bernie signed a formal congressional letter denouncing name of the Washington Redskins as racist and urged the NFL to push to rename the team.

 The Indian Child Welfare Act of 1978 (ICWA) was passed to protect Native American families from being separated from their children.
 The protections in the law are applied when Native American children are being taken into foster care, being adopted, and in child custody proceedings.
 In state court cases, the ICWA requires determination of a child’s tribal heritage, notice to the tribal government, and, where possible, keeping children within the tribal community to retain their identity and heritage.

 The ICWA gives tribal governments exclusive jurisdiction over child custody cases involving children living on a reservation.
 In cases involving non-reservation Native American children, the ICWA gives tribal governments concurrent jurisdiction in state courts over child custody proceedings and foster care placement.
 This means that tribal governments are notified about the cases involving Native American children and are given an opportunity to intervene and participate or decide the resolution of the case.

-A federal district court recently ruled the ICWA unconstitutional, and an appeal to the ruling is probably headed to the Supreme Court.
+A federal district court recently ruled the ICWA unconstitutional, and an appeal of the ruling is probably headed to the Supreme Court.
 Native Americans are concerned about the challenges to ICWA and want the law and the protections it confers to Native American families and children to remain in place.
 Not only is the integrity of Native American families protected by the ICWA, but research shows that children who grow up with a connection to their cultural identity is “linked to higher self-esteem, higher educational attainment, and lower rates of mental health problems and substance abuse.”

 Bernie supports keeping the ICWA in place to protect Native American children and families.
 Our Revolution, an organization created by Bernie, states, “Native children are the future of tribal nations; the Indian Child Welfare Act is critical to survival and must be enforced with the original intent of the law.”